camunda-community-hub/letter-to-santa/README.md

 2) The letter is analyzed using some Natural Language Processing (NLP) algorithms to extract some parts of the letter to help figure out what the writer is asking for:
    1) Identify any items the writer is asking for.
    2) Do some Sentiment Analysis to try to figure out how important each item is to the writer.
+3) If there are no items identified, then the letter is routed to a manual process where one of the Elves can do some more investigation, and update the list.
-3) Once this is done, go find some possible Amazon links for the things identified.
+4) Once this is done, go find some possible Amazon links for the things identified.
-4) Send a letter to the parents with a copy of the original letter, the items they asked for (linked to Amazon of course) and some helpful hints as to what the writer wanted most.
+5) Send a letter to the parents with a copy of the original letter, the items they asked for (linked to Amazon of course) and some helpful hints as to what the writer wanted most.
-5) Store the product information in a local database for analysis later.
+6) Store the product information in a local database for analysis later.

 Now, before anyone tries to have Santa fined for non-compliance with GDPR, he's not storing any names, email addresses, or any other personal data.
 Santa already knows everything about you!
 He just stores the items asked for.
 So he can do some demand-gen analysis later, of course.